WittsMei/GCP-Data-Practitioner-Notes/README.md

 - **Historical backfill** refers to the process of filling in missing or past data in a system, data pipeline, or model that wasn't previously collected, processed, or stored.

 ![1748922475679](https://github.com/user-attachments/assets/02034f2a-663e-42b8-a341-aa12c3e15d91)

+### What is historical backfill?
+- **Payload** generally means the actual data or information being carried or transmitted in a communication, message, or data packet, excluding any metadata or overhead.

+##### More specifically:
+- In **networking and data communication**, payload is the part of the transmitted data that is the meaningful content — the actual message or data you want to send — not including headers, metadata, or control information.

+- In **APIs or webhooks**, the payload is the data sent in the body of a request or response.
+For example, when you send a JSON object in an HTTP POST request, that JSON is the payload.

+- In **programming or cyber security**, payload might refer to the actual malicious code or data delivered by malware or an exploit.